European Spallation Source: Site selection

 Originally, three possible sites for the ESS were under consideration: Bilbao (Spain), Debrecen (Hungary) and Lund (Sweden).

 On 28 May 2009, seven countries indicated support for placing ESS in Sweden.
 Furthermore, Switzerland and Italy indicated that they would support the site in majority.
 On 6 June 2009, Spain withdrew the Bilbao candidacy and signed a collaboration agreement with Sweden, supporting Lund as the main site, but with key component development work being performed in Bilbao.
 This effectively settled the location of the ESS; detailed economical negotiations between the participating countries then took place.
 On 18 December 2009, Hungary also chose to tentatively support ESS in Lund, thus withdrawing the candidacy of Debrecen.

 The facility's construction began in early 2014, with an event held in September of that year.
 The user programme will start in 2027.
-The site is accessible via Lund tramway, the first new tram system in Sweden in over a century.
+The site is accessible from the center of Lund via Lund tramway, which opened in 2020.